AdamBrodzinski/react-ive-meteor/readme.md

 - data flows from grandparent down to all children

 New Meteor users can get tripped up in this process by sending too much data to the client, causing slowdown.
-This project uses a Flux/Realy type system to help prevent over publishing data.
+This project uses a GraphQL/Relay inspired subscription to help prevent over publishing data.
 Each component specify what fields they need and their grandparent takes care of the actual query.
 This grandparent pushes down new data through their props.
 This makes testing very easy as the fetching only happens in one place.
 This data fetching system is a first draft so it may change some.
-It's also trying to stay simple by not trying to solve every edge case.
-We'll have a full flux/Relay branch for a more complex example of this.